SebastianSimon/firefox-omni-tweaks/README.md

 In Firefox, there used to be the preferences `browser.urlbar.clickSelectsAll`, `browser.urlbar.update1`, and `browser.urlbar.update2` to control this behavior and other updates, but the latter two were always expected to be temporary.

 Around March 2020, the [`browser.urlbar.clickSelectsAll` preference has been removed][regression-bug].
-Since then, this bug has been [under discussion][bug], where a patch has been suggested — this would involve recompiling Firefox from scratch.
+Since then, this bug has been [under discussion][bug], where a patch has been suggested—this would involve recompiling Firefox from scratch.
 As the _“`clickSelectsAll` doesn’t work”_ duplicates accumulate on Bugzilla to this day, one of these has received a [comment by Stephen McCarthy][bugzilla-workaround] which describes a workaround that involves editing internal Firefox files.
 This workaround looks like the simplest approach, but the approach didn’t work as-is.